Juanmam/hivecode/doc/source/modules/hiveadb/functions/TokenManager.rst

 Example
 -------

-To use the `Encoder` class, simply call it as follows:
+To use the `TokenManager` class, simply call it as follows:

 .. code-block:: python